anmol7240/credit-scoring-model/README.md

 ### Key Pipeline Steps:

 1. **Data Ingestion** – Load credit data from CSV files
-2. **Data Transformation** – Feature scaling and engineering using StandardScaler
+2. **Data Transformation** – Feature scaling using StandardScaler
-3. **Model Training** – Train CatBoost/XGBoost models with cross-validation
+3. **Model Training** – Train XGBoost and Logistic Regression models with cross-validation; best model saved
-4. **Prediction** – Score new customers using the trained models
+4. **Prediction** – Score new customers using the best trained model
-5. **Result** – Display prediction and risk classification in Streamlit dashboard
+5. **Result** – Display prediction and risk classification in the Streamlit dashboard

 ---